Programs & Events

 Location: Pope Farm Elementary School, 816 Schewe Road, Middleton, WI 53562 (Community Room)

-Spring Migration Birding Tour
+Spring Birding Tour at Pope Farm Conservancy

 Location: Pope Farm Conservancy – Main entrance, lower parking lot